CubeVic/My_notes/docs/CCTV/hypercoverged_infrastructure.md

 Site A will have a Redundancy Site B

-1. To keep the two site sync, a Bidirectional replication is use ( example Wan optimisartion )
+1. To keep the two sites sync, a Bidirectional replication is a use (for example Wan optimization )

-It is called 3-tier because is divided in three parts, network, server, storage
+It is called "3-tier" because it is divided into three parts, network, server, storage

-One advantage that different parts can be updated independently
+One advantage is the ability to update different parts independently.

-The disadvantage you need to notify the other tiers of that update or any change
+The disadvantage you need to notify the other tiers of that update or any change.

 ## How to improve the 3-tier architecture?